-The Review Committee, with membership from both states, is established under the Border Groundwaters Agreement as the operating body for the effective implementation and administration of the Agreement.
+The Review Committee1, with membership from both states, is established under the Border Groundwaters Agreement as the operating body for the effective implementation and administration of the Agreement.

 The Review Committee is required at intervals of not more than five years to review the management prescriptions - that is, the Permissible Annual Volume, the Allowable Annual Volume for sub-zones, the permissible distance, the permissible rate of potentiometric surface lowering (drawdown) and the permissible level of salinity (if any such levels have been declared).
-The next reviews are: 2015 - Province 3, 2017 - Province 2, and 2018 for Province 1.
+The next reviews are; 2017 - Province 2, and 2018 - Province 1.
+The review of Province 3 was carried out during the 2015-16 operating year.

 The Agreement provides that the Review Committee shall have the power to alter the permissible distance, Permissible Annual Volume, Allowable Annual Volume and to declare a period of restriction.
-The relevant state ministers have the power to alter the permissible rate of potentiometric surface lowering and the permissible level of salinity, on the recommendation of the Review Committee.
+The relevant state ministers have the power to alter the permissible rate of potentiometric surface lowering and the permissible level of salinity, on the recommendation of the Review Committee2.